magepages/mpdocs/docs/frequently-bought-together/index.md

   - Name the Frequently Bought Together block displaying in Product page.
   - The block’s name will be displayed in default as “Frequently Bought Together”.
   - If you don’t need a name for block, leave it blank.

+- In the **Number of Products** field
+  - The number of the product is displayed by the default in the list as Number +1, including the selected products.
+  - If leaving this field blank or = 0, it will display all Related Products in the list

 - In the **Enable Add to Wishlist button** field
+  - Choose Yes to display **Add all items to Wishlist** button on the frontend
+  - **Add to Wishlist** button only works when you have logged in an account.
+If not, it will redirect to the login page

+- In the **Remove Native Related Products Block** field
-  - Choose *Yes* if you don’t want to display Block related Product as Magento’s default block.
+  - Choose Yes to not display **Block Related Products** that is the default of Magento
-  - When selecting *No*, Block Related Products of Magento will be ordered under Product Description Detail.
+  - When you choose No, **Block Related Products** of Magento will show under the **Product Description Detail** field.

 - In the **Separator Image** is the minor plus button among products
   - Valid file should be *jpg, *png and *gif